 On January 19, 2022, the Sponsor agreed to loan the Company up to \$500,000 to be used for a portion of the expenses of the Company.
-At the option of the Sponsor, the outstanding principle of \$500,000 may be converted into that number of warrants ("Conversion Warrants") equal to the outstanding principle of the note divided by \$1.50.
-The option ("Working Capital Loan Option") to convert the working capital loans into warrants qualifies as an embedded derivative under ASC 815 and is required to be recognized at fair value with subsequent changes in fair value recognized in Company's condensed statements of operations each reporting period until the loan is repaid or converted.
-As of September 30, 2022, the fair value of the Working Capital Loan Option was zero, see Note 9.
+On July 27, 2022, the Sponsor agreed to loan the Company up to \$475,000.
+The notes are due upon consummation of our Business Combination, without interest.
+At the option of the Sponsor, the outstanding principle of the notes may be converted into that number of warrants ("Conversion Warrants") equal to the outstanding principle of the note divided by \$1.50.
+The option ("Working Capital Loan Option") to convert the working capital loans into warrants qualifies as an embedded derivative under ASC 815 and is required to be recognized at fair value with subsequent changes in fair value recognized in Company's statements of operations each reporting period until the loan is repaid or converted.
+As of March 31, 2023 and December 31, 2022, the fair value of the Working Capital Loan Option was \$0 and the Working Capital Loan is held at cost of \$750,000 and \$500,000, respectively, see Note 9.